populationgenomics/team-docs/cpg_utils_config.md

 The [`cpg-utils` library](https://github.com/populationgenomics/cpg-utils) ([pypi](https://pypi.org/project/cpg-utils/)) contains a streamlined config management tool.
 This config management is used by most production CPG workflows, but is useful in projects or scripts at any scale.

 This configuration tool uses one or more `TOML` files, and creates a dictionary of key-value attributes which can be accessed at any point, without explicitly passing a configuration object.
+If jobs are set up using `analysis-runner`, config will be set up automatically within each job environment.
+Please see the end section of this document for extra details on how to set up config outside analysis-runner.

 ## TOML